cloudify-cosmo/cloudify-nsx-plugin/README.md

               member:
                 objectId: <child id>
 ```
-* For more complicated example look to [security_functionality.yaml](tests/integration/resources/security_functionality.yaml)
+* For a more complex example, see [security_functionality.yaml](tests/integration/resources/security_functionality.yaml)

 ------